Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

 - Math -> glm | eigen
 - libcurl - for web requests (and many more things)
 - OpenSSL - for cryptography
+- capstone and keystone

-## Video 26: Class with value semantics
+## Video: Class with value semantics
 - Try to adhere to the Rule of 0 as much as possible!
     - std::unique_ptr can help to adhere to the Rule of 0 (also offers a custom deleter)
 - remove any empty destructors from the code
 - spaceship operator for comparisons

 ```cpp
 #include <compare>